PSLmodels/Tax-Calculator/read-the-docs/source/contributor_guide.rst

 -------------

 The Tax-Calculator is written in the Python programming language.
-Download and install the free Anaconda distribution of Python 3.6 from `Anaconda`_.
+Download and install the free Anaconda distribution of Python 3.6 or Python 3.7 from `Anaconda`_.
 You must do this even if you already have Python installed on your computer because the Anaconda distribution contains all the additional Python packages that we use to conduct tax calculations (many of which are not included in other Python